neondatabase/website/content/docs/manage/operations.md

 ## View operations with the Neon API

-You can also view operations data using the [Neon API](https://neon.tech/api-reference/v2/), which provides additional operation details.
+You can also view operations using the Neon API, which provides operations data in an unmodified format.
 For example:

 ```json
 {